couchbase/n1k1/README.md

 - batching (or staging) optimizations?

 - GROUP BY / aggregates
+  - SELECT country, SUM(population) FROM ...
+GROUP BY country

 - HAVING

 - ORDER BY
   - operator can optionally declare which fields are sorted asc/desc?